mlibrary/about-aperio/src/content/proposal-journals.md

 * UVA student editors must have their journal sponsored by a UVA faculty member or academic unit.
 Students must develop a succession plan and share a copy with Aperio.
 * Provide financial work tags for agreed upon cost-sharing
 * Understand that failure to fulfill responsibilities may result in the journal being switched to an archived, read-only mode
+* Indexing: submit indexing requests to Aperio; for indexes that don't pass Aperio's screening, may pursue on DIY-basis

 <h3>Student Journal Advisor</h3>